• Skip to primary navigation

 • Sparkling water - Sparkling water adds a refreshing carbonation to a Paloma.
 Just a little splash makes the drink bubbly and fresh.

 • Agave nectar - Agave nectar is derived from the agave plant.
-It is a healthy alternative to standard processed sugars.
+It is a an alternative to simple syrup.

 Satsuma Pomegranate Paloma Dipped in Salt - The Heirloom Pantry